manabil/manabil/README.md

 - 🌱 I’m currently learning what i like
 - 🎵 Love playing lofi music and coding
-- 🧿 Start to learn backend journey
+- 🧿 Start to learn Machine Learning journey
 - 💬 Ask me about anything
 </br>